Generative Quantum Eigensolver (GQE)

 # In order to leverage CUDA-Q MQPU and distribute the work across

-# multiple QPUs (thereby observing a speed-up), set the target and
+# multiple QPUs (thereby observing a speed-up), run with:

 #